rancher/rke2/docs/install/airgap.md

 If running on a SELinux system enforcing air-gapped node, you must first install the necessary SELinux policy RPM before performing these steps.
 See our [RPM Documentation](https://docs.rke2.io/install/methods/#rpm) to determine what you need.

-If running on a SELinux, Centos, or RHEL 8 system enforcing air-gapped node, the following are required dependencies when doing an [RPM install](https://docs.rke2.io/install/methods/#rpm):
+If running on a SELinux, CentOS, or RHEL 8 system enforcing air-gapped node, the following are required dependencies when doing an [RPM install](https://docs.rke2.io/install/methods/#rpm):

     Installing dependencies:
     container-selinux